Godwin-Chacko/London-e-commerce-analysis/README.md

   **Orders**
   -
-  - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%, despite this growth
+  - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%, this growth
   -  Investigate AOV peaks for reto and vintage kids items

+  - Market basket analysis:
   -
-  -

  **Returns**
-  - Christmas and holiday décor accounts for 40% of orders across all years, but it represents **80% of returns**, even when excluding December and January, during which this **category makes up 97% of all returns**.
+  - Christmas and holiday décor accounts for 40% of orders across all years, but it represents **80% of returns** excluding December and January,when During these months this **category makes up 97% of all returns**.
+  - Investigate return peaks of non chrsitme items